grmarxer/kubernetes/Documentation/Flannel_VXLAN/Implementation_Guide_Flannel-VXLAN_and_F5-CIS_on_Ubuntu_v16-04.md

 <br/>

 ## Preparing BIG-IP to Connect to the KUBE cluster for CIS using Flannel VXLAN (Performed on BIG-IP)
-1. v16 license or newer is required on your BIG-IP
+1. v16 license or newer and the "Advanced Routing Module" is required on your BIG-IP

+    __Note:__ The "Advanced Routing Module" is included with the "Better and Best" licenses.

 2. Create a partition "kubernetes" with a default RD of zero
 3. If you are using a BIG-IP version prior to 14.0, before you can use the Configuration utility, you must enable the framework using the BIG-IP command line.